Lab materials

 - Generated e-mail address

 - You are not allowed to change the code present in the starter code without a confirmation from us.
 The starting point of the code you write is in the function ProcessPerson() .
-You are welcome (and recommended) to add more functions to the code.
+You are free (and recommended) to add more functions to the code.

 Example